mattheww/gomill/gomill_docs/mcts_tuner.rst

 The Monte Carlo tuner expects to work with one or more independent parameters.

 Internally, it models each parameter value as a floating point number in the range 0.0 to 1.0.
-It makes candidates with parameter values taken uniformly from this scale.
+It uses parameter values taken uniformly from this range to make the candidate players.
 Values from this range are known as :dfn:`optimiser parameters`.
-A number of :ref:`predefined scales <predefined scales>` are provided.

 In practice, engine parameters might not be floating point numbers, their range is unlikely to be 0.0 to 1.0, and you may wish to use a non-uniform (eg,